The Proper Way to Plant a Tree

 There's an old gardening axiom that says the key to growing a great plant is to put a 50-cent specimen in a $5 hole.
 It's no lie.
-Get your money's worth from your new tree by planting it right.
+Get your money's worth from your new tree in your backyard by planting it correctly and caring for it while it grows.

-Digging a wide planting hole is the key to fast establishment of your new tree.
+Once you understand the science of planting trees, you'll have your own in no time.
+Digging a wide planting hole is the key to fast growth of your new tree.
 Recommendations often specify a hole twice as wide as the root ball; three times as wide is even better.

 To prevent settling, the depth should be no more than the height of the root ball.

-See our step-by-step instructions and planting tips below.
+See our step-by-step guide and planting tips below.

 First, prepare a hole two to three times as wide as the root ball of your tree.
 Handle the root ball carefully to keep it intact while you place it in the hole.